 Izola (Svetilnik) Beach

-Portoroz and Koper beaches are also popular, but they are more of a production than these more natural beaches above.
-They are covered in concrete at the water’s edge with large sandy areas for sunbathing, and there are plenty of restaurants and facilities surrounding them if that’s your cup of tea!
+Portoroz, Strunjan and Koper beaches are also popular, but they are more of a production than these more natural beaches above.
+They are covered in concrete at the water’s edge.
+Portoroz has large sandy areas for sunbathing, and there are plenty of restaurants and facilities surrounding them if that’s your cup of tea!
+They are also extremely packed in the summer and it is difficult to find a parking spot – then often walk up to a mile to get to them!
+Plan accordingly.

-Whether you’re on a solo adventure, a couples getaway, or a family vacation, Slovenia is the perfect destination.
+If you noticed I’m not high on the coast of Slovenia, you’re right.
+Considering the rest of the country is paradise, I wouldn’t recommend wasting your time hitting up the Adriatic from this country – save that for Croatia!
+But whether you’re on a solo adventure, a couples getaway, or a family vacation, the fresh water (lakes, rivers, waterfalls) of Slovenia is the perfect destination.
 In Part II I will discuss the LAND, including cities, mountains, valleys, and great hikes in between.
 Stay tuned!